Apple’s newest product is a face shield to protect against COVID-19

-As the COVID-19 pandemic continues to surge, one of the things that have become horrifyingly evident is there isn’t enough personal protective equipment (PPE) to go around to all the health professionals and caregivers who are putting themselves in harm’s way treating people struck with the disease.
+As the COVID-19 pandemic continues to surge, one of the things that has become horrifyingly evident is there isn’t enough personal protective equipment (PPE) to go around to all the health professionals and caregivers who are putting themselves in harm’s way treating people struck with the disease.

 The majority of this much-needed PPE includes face masks, face shields, and gloves.
 And while governments around the world are racing to secure supplies, companies have also joined the fight in trying to get PPEs to health professionals.
 Many tech companies in the Valley have already donated the face mask supplies they had built up to protect workers from California wildfires and soon moved to work with their supply chain contacts to acquire even more for frontline workers.